art-from-the-machine/Mantella/README.md

 ## xVASynth
 1. Download xVASynth via Steam (https://store.steampowered.com/app/1765720/xVASynth/) or Nexus (https://www.nexusmods.com/skyrimspecialedition/mods/44184).

 2. Download xVASynth trained voice models of Skyrim for all or any characters that you are likely to encounter.
-If downloading all models sounds a bit daunting, you can start with the "Male Nord" and "Male Soldier" voice models to allow talking to Skyrim guards to start with.
+If downloading all models sounds a bit daunting, you can start with the "Male Nord" and "Male Soldier" voice models to at least allow talking to Skyrim guards.
 You will have to do this manually through the Nexus Mods page or automatically using Nexus Premium, whose API is implemented within xVASynth:

 * Under "Optional" (not "Old") from https://www.nexusmods.com/skyrimspecialedition/mods/44184?tab=files and store the zipped files in a folder.
 Open xVASynth and drag all zipped voice model files from the folder into the voices panel.
 Wait for the installation to complete (this may take some time; a popup will display when finished saying "x models installed successfully").
 If this method doesn't work for you, you can also unzip the models manually into the correct xVASynth folder (xVASynth\resources\app\models\skyrim).
 Once the extraction is complete, you can delete the zipped voice model files.